WCL

 A taste

+A document is fields and blocks.
 A schema is the rules they follow.

 Why WCL

-Built to express data naturally — and keep it honest.
+Built to express data naturally, and keep it honest.

 A small, typed core that scales from a single config file to a complete documented model.